HL7NZ/nzf/input/pagecontent/example-queries.md

 >[base]/Medication?_lastUpdated=gt2021-04-01

+Get list of medications that contain ibuprofen (MP)
+>[base]/Medication?ingredient-code=10013251000116106

-Get list of medications that contain paracetamol
+Get list of medications that contain ibuprofen (substance)
->[base]/Medication?
+>[base]/Medication?ingredient-code=2211011000036101

+Get list of all active medications (based on the formulary criteria - see [mappings for criteria](./mappings.html) )
+>[base]/Medication?ingredient-code=2211011000036101

 **Note currently the FHIR server isn't configured to filter by extension which makes limiting to a medication type difficult.
 This will be fixed soon**